A Traffic Management Framework for On-Demand Urban Air Mobility Systems: Problem Formulation

 In an on-demand UAM network, the demand is likely not known in advance.
 We use exogenous stochastic processes to capture the unpredictable nature of the demand.
 It will be convenient for performance analysis later on to adopt a discrete time setting.
 Let the duration of each time step be $\cruisetau$, which represents the the minimum time between two aircraft takeoffs with the same route from the same vertiport that guarantees the safety margins.
 The number of trip requests for an O-D pair $p \in \routeset$ is assumed to follow an i.i.d Bernoulli process with parameter $\Arrivalrate{p}$ independent of other O-D pairs.
 That is, at any given time step, the probability that a new trip is requested for the O-D pair $p$ is $\Arrivalrate{p}$ independent of everything else.
 Note that $\Arrivalrate{p}$ specifies the rate of new requests for the O-D pair $p$ in terms of the number of requests per $\cruisetau$ minutes.
 Let $\Arrivalrate{} := (\Arrivalrate{p})$ be the vector of arrival rates.

 For each O-D pair, the trip requests are queued up in an unlimited capacity queue until they are \emph{serviced}, at which point they leave the queue.
 In order to be serviced, a request must be assigned to an aircraft, and the aircraft must take off from the verriport.
-A \emph{policy} is a rule that schedules the aircraft in the system for either servicing trip requests or rebalancing, i.e., taking off without passengers to service trip requests at other vertiports.
+A \emph{scheduling policy} is a rule that schedules the aircraft in the system for either servicing trip requests or rebalancing, i.e., taking off without passengers to service trip requests at other vertiports.

-The objective of the paper is to design a scheduling policy that can handle the maximum possible demand under the operational constraints discussed in Section~\ref{section:op-constraints}.
+The objective of the paper is to design a policy that can handle the maximum possible demand under the operational constraints discussed in Section~\ref{section:op-constraints}.
 The key performance metric to evaluate a policy is the notion of \emph{throughput} which we will now formalize.
 For $p \in \routeset$, let $\Queuelength{p}(t)$ be the number of trip requests in the queue for the O-D pair $p$ at time $t$.
 Let $\Queuelength{}(t) = (\Queuelength{p}(t))$ be the vector of trip requests for all the O-D pairs at time $t$.
-We define the \emph{under-saturation} region of a scheduling policy $\pi$ as
+We define the \emph{under-saturation} region of a policy $\pi$ as

 This is the set of $\Arrivalrate{}$'s for which the expected number of trip requests remain bounded for all the O-D pairs.
 The boundary of this set is called the throughput of the policy $\pi$.
-We are interested in finding a policy $\pi$ such that for $U_{\pi'} \subseteq U_{\pi}$ for all policies $\pi'$, including those that have information about the demand $\Arrivalrate{}$.
+We are interested in finding a policy $\pi$ such that $U_{\pi'} \subseteq U_{\pi}$ for all policies $\pi'$, including those that have information about the demand $\Arrivalrate{}$.
 In other words, if the network remains under-saturated using some policy $\pi'$, then it also remains under-saturated using the policy $\pi$.
 In that case, we say that policy $\pi$ maximizes the throughput for the UAM network.
-In the next section, we introduce a policy that can maximize the throughput.
+In the next section, we introduce one such policy.